 At Canny Creative design agency Newcastle, we love branding.
 We love designing for brands and creating brands, but none of our projects start without researching brands.
-In no particular order, here are five our favourite brand identity design case studies;
+If you want to read about the value of a brand, you can check out our article about the value of branding here.
+But for the meantime, here are five of our favourite brand identity design case studies;

 Graham Smith, I’m Just Creative – Brokers Direct

 Graham Smith of imjustcreative takes his viewers through his entire brand identity creation process for Brokers Direct in this post.
 From concept to completion, the post is very detailed and a great insight into the designer’s working mind.
 A great post for anyone interested in brand identity design.